 For anyone traveling with a tent, Estonia is one of the best places in Europe for wild camping.
 Wild camping is permitted on government land (though some of the national parks do have restrictions).
 Here’s a list of the places you can wild camp in Estonia.

 Food – Estonian food has a mix of influences from Russia, Germany, and Scandinavia.
-You don’t need a big budget to eat well here.
-For an inexpensive meal at a café or restaurant, expect to pay between 6-12 EUR.
-These dishes are commonly based around meat and potatoes as well as seasonal vegetables.
+Dishes are commonly based around meat and potatoes as well as seasonal vegetables.
 Soups are a common main course as well.
 Pickled foods like beets, cucumbers, and fish, as well as rye bread and herring, make up the basis of much of the local cuisine.
 As in Scandinavia, open-faced sandwiches are a quick to-go snack.
-Verevorst and mulgikapsad (blood sausage and sauerkraut) are two of the most popular national dishes.
+Verivorst and mulgikapsad (blood sausage and sauerkraut) are two of the most popular national dishes.

 A multi-course meal at a restaurant with table service costs around 40 EUR, including a drink.
 Expect dishes like grilled salmon, lamb ribs, and roasted pork or duck.
 For something like Thai or Indian food (which is only really available in Tallinn and Tartu), expect to pay around 12-15 EUR for a meal.

-If you are planning to cook your own food, you can expect to spend around 30-35 EUR for a week’s worth of groceries.
-This includes basic staples like pasta, rice, seasonal produce, and some meat.
+If you are planning to cook your own food, you can expect to spend around 30-40 EUR for a week’s worth of groceries.
+This includes basic staples like pasta, rice, seasonal produce, and some meat or fish.

 Backpacking Estonia Suggested Budgets

-On a backpacking budget of 35 EUR per day, you can stay in a hostel dorm, cook most of your meals and eat a little fast food, limit your drinking, take public transportation to get around, and do mostly free or cheap activities like free walking tours and visits to national parks.
+On a backpacking budget of 35 EUR per day, you can stay in a hostel dorm, cook your meals, limit your drinking, take public transportation to get around, and do mostly free or cheap activities like free walking tours and visiting national parks.
 If you plan on drinking, add 5-10 EUR per day to your budget.

-On a mid-range budget of 85 EUR per day, you can stay in a private hostel room or Airbnb, eat out at cheap restaurants serving traditional cuisine for each meal, drink more, take the occasional taxi to get around, and do more paid activities like museum visits or ski trips.
+On a mid-range budget of 110 EUR per day, you can stay in a private hostel room or Airbnb, eat out at cheap restaurants serving traditional cuisine, drink more, take the occasional taxi to get around, and do more paid activities like museum visits or ski trips.

 Estonia Travel Guide: Money-Saving Tips

 Estonia is a perfect destination for anyone on a budget.
-It’s not as cheap as it was years ago but there’s still a lot of value here and still plenty of ways to reduce your costs!
-Here are my tips on saving money when you visit:
+It’s not as cheap as it was years ago but there’s still a lot of value here — and still plenty of ways to reduce your costs!
+Here is how to save money during your visit:

 - Take a free walking tour – Tallinn offers a handful of free walking tours which are great ways to get familiar with the city and the culture.
 Most hostels offer them and there are even some that have a special focus (such as the city’s Communist past).
-Just be sure to tip your guide!
+Just be sure to tip your guide at the end!

-- Wild camp – If you really want to save money in Estonia bring your tent as wild camping is legal.
-You can pitch your tent on public land throughout Estonia.
+- Wild camp – If you really want to save money in Estonia, bring a tent.
+Wild camping is legal here so you can pitch your tent on public land throughout Estonia.
 Just make sure to pick up your trash when you’re done.

 - Cook your own meals – Many hostels have kitchen facilities so you can cook your own meals.
 Buying your own groceries may not be as glamorous as going out to eat but it does save you money.